dyhes/zulip/docs/subsystems/queuing.md

 `queue_json_publish` function defined in `zerver/lib/queue.py`.

-An interesting challenge with queue processors is what should happen when queued events in Zulip's backend tests.
+An interesting challenge with queue processors is what should happen when queued events in Aloha's backend tests.
 Our current solution is that in the tests, `queue_json_publish` will (by default) simple call the `consume` method for the relevant queue processor.
 However, `queue_json_publish` also supports being passed a function that should